Introduction

 WARN bevy_cobweb_ui::loading::cache::commands_buffer: reparenting file CobFile("ui/colour_scheme.cob") from Parent(CobFile("ui/panels/outliner.cob")) to Parent(CobFile("ui/moons.cob")) at /home/lyndonm/.cargo/git/checkouts/bevy_cobweb_ui-68d12fe85b5a400c/5b3a3aa/src/loading/cache/commands_buffer.rs:485

-If you get an error like below when loading a scene inside another scene, then substitute UiRoot with the entity you want to load into: commands.ui_builder(UiRoot)
+If you get an error like below when loading a scene inside another scene, then use the ui_builder extension with the entity you want to be the parent of the newly-spawned scene: commands.ui_builder(parent_entity).spawn_scene_simple(..)

 WARN bevy_ui::layout: Node (233769v8) is in a non-UI entity hierarchy.
 You are using an entity with UI components as a child of an entity without UI components, your UI layout may be broken.